 - Medical treatment of their injuries

 - Moving to another facility

 You may want to contact an attorney on Long Island who represents families in this type of case.
 They will know how to proceed with a nursing home abuse case on behalf of your loved one or a wrongful death action if your loved one died from their injuries.

 Meet with the Rosenberg & Gluck, L.L.P., Nursing Home Abuse Team for Free

 At Rosenberg & Gluck, L.L.P., we provide complimentary consultations to families who may have experienced abuse or neglect of a loved one in a Long Island nursing home.
-We have Spanish speaking team members who can assist you in Spanish throughout this process if needed.
+We can also review your case in Spanish and assist you in Spanish throughout this process if you prefer.

 You can reach our team today at (631) 451-7900.
 We pursue nursing home abuse cases on Long Island based on contingent fees.
 Your family will not need to pay attorney’s fees to our team unless we secure a financial recovery for you.